SHOWING 1 - 1 OF 1 RESULTS

 When traveling by air, the pet kennel/carrier in which your pet will be spending most of their trip is of utmost importance.
 Your pet must have room to turn freely while in a standing position and be able to use normal movements in order to stand erect or lie down in a natural position.
 Airlines can provide you with further information.

 There are no quarantine regulations in Georgia.

 All kennels in Georgia and Alabama require pet owners to verify that their animals have had their rabies and other required shots.
 The Bordetella shot is a state requirement before pets can be boarded in a kennel.

 There are no kennels available at Fort Benning.

 The Fort Benning Veterinary Treatment Facility is professionally staffed by the Army Veterinary Corps, with the primary mission of providing complete veterinary care for all government-owned animals.
 Staff members understand how important your pet is to you and, with that in mind, they also offer many types of routine care for the pets of military families.

 Pet policies for Fort Benning Family Communities allows each household a maximum of three pets.
 Pet deposits are waived for the first two pets.

-All pets must be registered at the Fort Benning Veterinarian Treatment Facility prior to move-in.
-Not only is this a Fort Benning Family Community policy, but also an Army regulation (Ref: Ft.
-Benning AR 210-5).
-Pet owners must provide a copy of verification of appropriate immunization along with the pet registration to Management prior to move in.
+All pets must be registered at the Fort Benning Veterinarian Treatment Facility prior to move in.
+Not only is this a Fort Benning Family Community policy but also an Army regulation (Reference Fort Benning AR 210-5).
+Pet owners must provide a copy of verification of appropriate immunization along with the pet registration to management prior to move in.
 If a pet is acquired after your move-in date, the pet must be registered at the Fort Benning Veterinarian Treatment Facility within five working days.